Japan Pulp and Paper Company Limited

 • Manila Representative Office opened.

-• Operations commenced at the Corelex Group's new recycled household paper mill.
+• Corelex Shin-Ei’s new recycled household paper mill commences operations.

 2016